📬 Daily Brief: Amazon layoffs, pt. 2

 👀 Or, check out the transcript!

 Our best wishes for a productive day.
 Send any news, comments, creamy peanut butter, and nose plugs to hi@qz.com.
 Reader support makes Quartz available to all—become a member.
-Today’s Daily Brief was brought to you by Morgan Haefner and Susan Howson.
+Today’s Daily Brief was brought to you by Sofia Lotto Persio, Morgan Haefner and Susan Howson.